This is the story of a Remodeling a Bungalow in Lauraville, Baltimore. Homeowners AJ & Kenneth graciously shared the details. Enjoy. ~jb

-AJ and Kenneth, with Anneth are simply getting a high level of output from a home they are not killing themselves to afford.
+AJ and Kenneth get a high level of output from a home they are not killing themselves to afford.
 Efficiency – not just energy, but total.
 For every dollar in (though surely reclaimed one day), they get a little bit of living out.

 >> More Moxie (Related Links):

-*For more info on split systems, here is a great article: http://www.oldhouseweb.com/how-to-advice/ductless-split-system-air-conditioners.shtml
+*For more info on split systems, here is a great article.

 Outtake :: The Bungalow’s Siding

-Original siding for many of the bungalows built in the Anneth’s day took the form of cedar shake or German clapboard.
+Original siding for many of the bungalows built in the bungalow’s day took the form of cedar shake or German clapboard.
 Wood, of course.
-And wood as we know expands and contracts, wears, and generally must be treated with paint or some other coating to perform its best.
+And wood as we know expands and contracts.
+It wears, and generally needs paint or some other coating to perform its best.

 Manufacturers of vinyl siding, further, and the leagues of individuals that sell it – offer a relatively maintenance-free alternative.
 Both have pros and cons; both make a very acceptable method for wrapping a home.
-With Anneth – an asbestos shingle on it.
-It too is wrapped appropriately.
+With AJ and Kenneth’s home – an asbestos shingle on it.

 * What to Know about Asbestos Shingles